sctg-development/ai-outlook/README.md

 ## Contributing

-We welcome contributions to the Groq Outlook Add-in!
+We welcome contributions to the AI Outlook Add-in!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)